mvit777/MQRabbitCmdLet/README.md

 # MQRabbitCmdLet

 A C# cmdlet for powershell.
-Send messages to MQ queue or exchanges
+Send messages to an MQ queue or exchange